 Ali had a unique fighting style.
 He did not adopt the high arm guard but instead relied on his speed to avoid opponent’s punches.
 “Float like a butterfly, sting like a bee,” as he used to say.

 More than technique, he had incredible belief in himself.
 He never believed that he would lose a fight, and used his words to either taunt his opponent or ‘predict’ his defeat by calling out the round which his opponent would be knocked out.

-Ali had an extremely successful professional boxing career; he suffered only five defeats, with 56 wins and over half of them knock-outs.
+Ali had a hugely successful professional boxing career; he suffered only five defeats, with 56 wins and over half of them knock-outs.
 During his career, Ali defeated every top heavyweight (an era which has been called the Golden Age of Heavyweight boxing).